Designing a modern, responsive website for a tech company founded on acceleration.

 Replify already had a strong and established logomark, so we wanted to leverage this symbol to create a cohesive and recognisable visual direction site-wide.

-Through experimentation we discovered that the elements of the Replify logo were highly flexible, while still remaining disctinctly "Replify".
-This informed the creation of a brand new icon library, supporting technical explanation and improving readability while communicating a unified aesthetic.
+The elements of the logo were highly flexible, and conveyed speed and acceleration.
+This informed the design of a brand new icon library, supporting technical explanation and improving readability while creating a unified aesthetic.

 1. Visibility of System Status